Lifestyle

 Written by Omolola Akinyemi

-Waist beads seem to have a special appeal to both the onlooker and the wearer.
-These traditional ornaments have been in use by Africans, very much including Nigerian women for ages.
-The variety of colors, and the way they flow and crackle with waist movements is somewhat enchanting.
-Even more curious is the discovery that lots of ‘modern’ women both young and old, still prefer to wear waist beads.
+Even more curious is the discovery that lots of modern women (both young and old) still prefer to wear waist beads.
 So what’s really special about waist beads, one may ask?
 Let’s explore the ancestry of waist beads in a moment, before concluding on why they are still sought after by modern women.

 Also Read- 10 Popular Nigerian Superstitions You Should Know